infiniteopt/InfiniteOpt.jl/docs/src/guide/transcribe.md

        supports.
 The full set (e.g., ones corresponding to internal collocation nodes) is obtained via `label = All`.
-    2. These methods also employ the `ndarray::Bool` keyword argument that will cause the output to be formatted as a n-dimensional array where the dimensions correspond to the infinite parameter dependencies.
+    2. These methods also employ the `ndarray::Bool` keyword argument that will cause the output to be formatted as an n-dimensional array where the dimensions correspond to the infinite parameter dependencies.
 For example, if we have an infinite variable `y(t, ξ)` and we invoke a query method with `ndarray = true` then we'll get a matrix whose dimensions correspond to the supports of `t` and